Bodega cat

-A bodega cat (also referred to as a deli cat, store cat, or shop cat) is a type of working cat that inhabits a bodega, which in New York City English refers to a convenience store or deli.
-Much like farm cats, library cats, and ship cats, a bodega cat is typically a mixed breed cat kept as a form of biological pest control to manage or prevent rodent infestations.
+A bodega cat, also known as a deli cat, store cat, shop cat, is a type of working cat that inhabits a bodega, which in New York City English refers to a convenience store or deli.
+Like other working cats, a bodega cat is typically a domestic shorthair kept as a form of biological pest control to manage or prevent rodent infestations.

 A bodega cat may be a domesticated cat that is kept by the bodega owner, or a semi-feral cat that the bodega owner attracts to the store through regular feeding.
 Public health departments typically prohibit bodega cats under food codes that ban live animals from establishments where consumable goods are sold.

-Etymology
+History

-The term is derived from bodega, a Spanish word that translates to "storeroom" or "wine cellar".
-It is typically used in New York City to refer to a convenience store that sells groceries, deli meats, sandwiches, soft drinks, and other general staples.
-The term is commonly associated with businesses in New York City and other American cities with substantial Latino populations.
+As early as the 1890s, cats have been documented in New York as working animals within the postal system and as of 2025, it is estimated that "between 30 and 40% of bodegas in New York City probably have cats."